chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 0. How to run the code in the repository

-After you retrieve the code and data from github, change directory into your RAG_tutorial direcotory where all content resides, and either submit a job with SBATCH [sbatch_instruction](https://tacc.github.io/TeachingWithTACC/02.running_jobs/)(after you adapt the slurm script according to your account information on TACC)
+After you retrieve the code and data from github, change directory into your RAG_tutorial direcotory where the content resides, and either submit a job with [SBATCH](https://tacc.github.io/TeachingWithTACC/02.running_jobs/) (after you adapt the slurm script according to your account information on TACC)

 ```bash
 sbatch inference_tutorial.slurm
 ```

-or get a compute node with idev[idev_instruction](https://docs.tacc.utexas.edu/software/idev/) command and run the commands in the inference_tutorial.slurm script line by line.
+or get a compute node with [idev](https://docs.tacc.utexas.edu/software/idev/) command and run the commands in the inference_tutorial.slurm script line by line.

 ## 1. Retrive the Code and Dataset from Github